-- If an invalid Transmission Word is detected, the L_Port shall substitute the CFW for that Transmission Word. - If an invalid Beginning Running Disparity condition is detected on an Ordered Set, the L_Port shall substitute the current Fill Word
+• If an invalid Transmission Word is detected, the L_Port shall substitute the CFW for that Transmission Word.

+• If an invalid Beginning Running Disparity condition is detected on an Ordered Set, the L_Port shall substitute the current Fill Word

 Procedure: A connection is established between the DUT and the testing station such that the DUT enters the MONITORING (Loop) state.
-The DUT is then transmitted one of the following patterns:
+The DUT is then transmitted the following pattern: